-Change to white yarn and knit 2 rows.
+Change to a white yarn and knit 2 rows.

-Next round (3rd decrease rnd): *k2, k2tog; repeat from * to end of round.
+Next round (3rd decrease rnd): *k2, k2tog; repeat from * to end of a round.

-Continue in white for 3 more rows and then do the next decrease as follow;
+Continue in white for 3 more rows and then do the next decrease as follows;

-Next round (4th decrease and): *k1, k2tog; repeat from * to end of round.
+Next round (4th decrease and): *k1, k2tog; repeat from * to end of a round.

 Continue to knit 5 more rounds and then do decrease as follow;

 Next round (5th decrease and): *k2tog; repeat from * to end of round.